mquandalle/meteor-typescript-compiler/samples/README.md

 2. cd to one of the folders
 3. Ensure the project is up to date - `meteor update`
 4. Run the demo - `meteor run`

-Then open a browser to http://localhost:3000
+5. Once application is started, open a browser to http://localhost:3000

-That's all folks.